-Taxes are never fun, especially if you owe a lot to Uncle Sam.
-But you may benefit by earning cash back or travel points using a credit card to pay your taxes.
+Taxes are never fun, especially if you owe a lot of money to Uncle Sam.
+But you may benefit by earning cash back or travel points when using a credit card to pay your taxes (and who doesn't want that).
+Which are the best credit cards to pay your taxes with?
+Truth be told, there are actually quite a few, but we've compiled a list of the top cards so you can choose the best one.

-Paying your taxes with a credit card is something you should consider carefully before you do it.
-You’ll have to pay fees for using a credit card.
+Although swiping your card will help you satisfy your tax liability, paying your taxes with a credit card is something you should consider carefully before you do it.
+For starters, you’ll have to pay fees for using a credit card.
 So, you should compare how much you can earn using your credit card with how much you’ll have to pay.

-Certain credit cards are better than others for paying taxes.
+Which credit cards are best for paying taxes?

 When considering which are the best credit cards to pay your taxes with, you should look at cards that have the following: